 Cutting - the Print Shop can cut paper or cardstock to virtually any size for a minimum charge of $2.50.

 Binding - the Print Shop can bind up to 425 pages with plastic comb or coil binders.
-Red or Black is available.
+Red or Black are available.
 We can also do hot glue Perfect binding for books.

 Padding - the Print Shop does two types of padding: normal glue or NCR glue.
 Normal glue is red and NCR glue is just for carbonless paper.
 A minimum charge of $1.00 is added for padding.
 Also if you require a cardboard backing for your pads each piece of cardboard costs 5¢.
 Scratch pads are available at no charge.